Table of Contents

 FAQs

-There is no one best shower head as different people have varying preferences.
-But generally, a handheld or a dual shower head is great for a lot of people.
+There is no one best showerhead, as different people have varying preferences.
+But generally, a handheld or a dual shower head is great for many people.
 You may want to check a shower head table to identify which matches your needs.

 Are shower heads one size fits all?

 At least in the US and Canada, shower heads are manufactured with a universal thread size of ½ inch NPT.
-This is mostly typical, except for RV or camper shower heads.
+This is most typical, except for RV or camper shower heads.

 Last words